Killdeer Plains Wildlife Area webpage

 Coordinates: 40.7089329, -83.3115578

 eBird links: Hotspot map – View details – Recent visits

 My eBird links: Location life list – Submit data

 Ohio Birding Day Hike: Killdeer Plains Trails

 From the city of Upper Sandusky in Wyandot County, take OH-67 south for about 1.5 miles, cross a set of railroad tracks and immediately turn left onto County Road 115.
 Follow County Road 115 for 4+ miles, crossing OH-294, to a left turn at County Road 71 which leads into the state wildlife area.
 Drive the roads with an eye out for Northern Shrike in winter, scope the impounded areas and the reservoir for unusual waterfowl, and check the open fields at dusk for Short-eared Owls.
 Bald Eagles are common year-round, and wintering Long-eared and Northern Saw-whet Owls are annual in the spruce groves.

 For the most part, the restricted refuge area of Killdeer Plains encompasses the vicinity of Pond 27 and the other large ponds at the east end of the wildlife area.
-Very good viewing opportunities can be had from along County Highway 68 on the south side of the large ponds.
+Very good viewing opportunities can be had from along County Road 68 on the south side of the large ponds.

 From Ohio Division of Wildlife